God Knows Where I Am: Shooting in film: Using historical cameras

 Filmmakers Jedd and Todd Wider explained why they used film, and why they chose different cameras film gauges for her situation and states of mind: "We wanted the audience to experience and feel a little of what Linda might have felt."
-When depicting Linda's release from the hospital and her subsequent travels, they used 16mm on a 1966 Bolex and a 1972 Canon Scoopic, for a sense of her physical action and energy.
-They shot scenes where Linda discusses food in her diary in Super 16mm with an Aaton XTR in order to convey a sense of nostalgia but also a dreamlike quality.
+When depicting Bishop's release from the hospital and her subsequent travels, they used 16mm on a 1966 Bolex and a 1972 Canon Scoopic, for a sense of her physical action and energy.
+They shot scenes where Bishop discusses food in her diary in Super 16mm with an Aaton XTR in order to convey a sense of nostalgia but also a dreamlike quality.
 In depicting the natural world she saw outside the window, they used 35mm film with 1939 Eyemo cameras, one of them spring-wound to convey a bit of unevenness.
 Instead of a sense of modernity, they tried to express the idealistic beauty of her surroundings.
 An Arriflex Alexa was also used for the nature scenes, and a Technocrane for "the meditations of a solitary soul moving through the interiors of the farmhouse and landscape."
 The interviews were shot in digital video.

 Performance

-An early challenge for the filmmakers was how to present Linda's story in her own words.
-While they had no protagonist to interview, they did have Linda's words, in the form of her diary.
-Linda's diary was brought vividly to life by actress Lori Singer.
-Singer spent considerable time with the real diary, even studying how the pen was imprinted onto the actual paper for clues as to what Linda might have been experiencing.
-Singer created an entire character arc for Linda.
-The performance helps the viewer enter into the mind of Linda and feel for her, and she serves as the key guide, taking you on what becomes a tragic journey.
+An early challenge for the filmmakers was how to present Bishop's story in her own words.
+While they had no protagonist to interview, they did have Bishop's words, in the form of her diary.
+Actress Lori Singer spent considerable time with the real diary, even studying how the pen was imprinted onto the actual paper for clues as to what Bishop might have been experiencing.
+Singer created an entire character arc for Bishop.
+The performance helps the viewer enter into the mind of Bishop and feel for her, and she serves as the key guide, taking you on what becomes a tragic journey.